AZ-204-Projects/Azure-Function-As-Container-Minimal-Lab-ps/README.md

 Local Docker Desktop hosted api can be tested at (only if AuthorizationLevel set to "Anonymous"): http://localhost:7075/api/ContainerFunction

 > **Note:** If `AuthorizationLevel` is NOT set to `"Anonymous"` then "HTTP ERROR 401" for Unauthorized is the correct and expected response.
 Good job!
 Continue with the next step!
-But... at this point my VS Code terminal is ussually locked by the Docker Desktop hosting process.
+But... at this point, my VS Code terminal is usually locked by the Docker Desktop hosting process.
 There are two easy solutions: (1) use Docker Desktop to stop the container (you do not need it!) or (2) open another terminal in VS Code.
 The advertised "Press Ctrl+C to shut down" never works for me.

 ### 4. Resource Group, ACR, push,